• Jump To … +

 Precedence climbing is composed of a recursive function parse_ that also contains a loop.
 The loop is responsible for reading all tokens at or above the given precedence level.
 When it sees a token below the minimum required precedence, it drops down a precedence level by returning.
 Otherwise, it uses the current operator’s precedence as the minimum precedence for the next tokens (by recursively calling).

-repeatedly.
-In a real parser, use a deque or stream and don’t
+This parser treats the tokens list as a mutable stream of tokens by doing pop(0) repeatedly.
+In a real parser, use a deque or stream and don’t actually pop from the front of a list.

 def parse_(tokens: list, min_prec: int):